brainglobe/brainglobe.github.io/docs/source/tutorials/brainmapper/running-brainmapper.md

 # Running `brainmapper`

-`brainmapper` runs with a single command, with various arguments that are detailed in [Command line options](/documentation/brainglobe-workflows/brainmapper/user-guide/command-line/cli).
+`brainmapper` runs with a single command, with various arguments that are detailed in the [command line options](/documentation/brainglobe-workflows/brainmapper/cli).
 To analyse the example data, the flags we need are:

 - `-s` The primary **s**ignal channel: `test_brain/ch00`.